 Yes, fajita bowls are mildly spicy.
 But you can always adjust the spice level as per your liking.
 Decrease the quantity of cayenne pepper and chili powder while making fajita seasoning at home to make it less spicy.

-Yes, you can use leftover chicken.
+Yes, you can use leftover chicken to make these rice bowls.

 You can top this chicken fajita bowl recipe with sour cream, salsa, cheese, avocado, nachos, grilled zucchini, Mexican hot sauce, and a lime/lemon wedge.
-It's your bowl pick whatever toppings you love.
+It's your bowl, pick whatever toppings you love.

-If you’re into meal prepping, this chicken fajitas with rice and beans is a lifesaver.
+If you're into meal prepping, these chicken fajitas with rice and beans is a lifesaver.
 I cook the chicken, rice, beans, and veggies in advance and store them separately in an airtight container in the refrigerator.
-When I’m ready to eat, I just reheat, throw on my favorite toppings, and dig in.
+When I'm ready to eat, I just reheat, throw on my favorite toppings, and dig in.
 It keeps well for up to two days, making it perfect for busy lunches or quick weeknight dinners.

 Chicken Fajita Bowl Recipe Variations